 Yes.
 Fly-tipping is a criminal offence and you can be fined or prosecuted, with maximum penalty on conviction of £50,000 and/or imprisonment for those convicted of the offence.

-We also issue fixed penalty notices (FPN’s) between £200 – £400 for smaller fly-tipping offences.
-These fixed penalty notices are an addition to our existing powers of prosecution to provide additional means of enforcement for less serious offences for fly tipping.
+We will issue a fixed penalty notice (FPN) of £400 for fly-tipping offences.
+These fixed penalty notices are an addition to our existing powers of prosecution to provide additional means of enforcement for less serious offences for fly-tipping.
 Instead of proceeding to prosecute, we may first offer the opportunity to pay the fixed penalty.

 How much will you fine people for fly tipping?

 £400 for each fly-tipping offence.
 The fixed penalty notice will be reduced to £350 if paid within 14 days.

 FPN’s will be issued once the investigation into the fly tipping offence has been investigated and completed.
 An environmental enforcement officer may visit you or invite you in to the Council offices where they will identify themselves, caution you, let you know that your conversation is being recorded and you will be asked for identification.
 The enforcement officer will explain the FPN, the Legislation being enforced, the offence committed and how you can pay the FPN.
 Some FPNs are issued as a result of capturing evidence of fly-tipping through overt CCTV, these FPNs are issued by Enfortis Ltd on behalf of the Council.
 Offenders can be identified by the vehicle registration number following a search of a DVLA database of registered keepers.
 The law allows the Council to issue an FPN to a registered keeper of a motor vehicle, even if the vehicle keeper is not directly involved in the fly-tipping.

 What action is taken if offenders don’t pay?